jotech/gapseq/docs/install.md

 sudo apt install libsbml5-dev # debian/ubuntu
 sudo yum install libsbml-devel # fedora/centos
 ```
 For MacOS, libsbml is not part of homebrew but an installation file can be downloaded from [here](https://sourceforge.net/projects/sbml/files/libsbml/5.18.0/stable/Mac%20OS%20X/).
+An instruction to install libSBML on an M1 Mac system has been suggested by a gapseq user [here](https://github.com/jotech/gapseq/issues/143#issuecomment-1263349021).

-Please make sure, that `libsbml` is installed together with its [fbc-extension](http://sbml.org/Main_Page).
+Please make sure, that `libsbml` is installed together with its [extensions "fbc" and "groups"](https://sbml.org/software/libsbml/).

 Next, we need to install the R-package `sybilSBML`, version 3.1.2.
 Unfortunately, the package is currently not available anymore from the CRAN repository.
 However, the latest version can still be downloaded and installed from CRAN's archives: